 Join Oyotunji African Village to Celebrate our Great Mother Oya Iyansa!
-Oya a fufu lele je igi loke loke - "Oya the Mother of 9 who eats trees from the top (tornados)"!
-The festivities will begin Sat Oct 27 at 6p and end late Sun evening!
+Oya a fufu lele je igi loke loke - "Oya the Mother of 9 who eats trees from the top (tornadoes)"!
+The festivities will begin Fri.
+Oct 26th, at 7pm with Mamaloja's Marketplace Meet and Greet and end late Sun evening!

 The proper worship of Oya is so important, now more than ever.
-Raging storms, natural disasters, political discord, economic instability (marketplace), and more recently, the fires in California laying whole cities to waste (Oya and Sango) are all signs of Oya's demand for worship!
+Raging storms, natural disasters, political discord, economic instability (marketplace), are all signs of Oya's demand for worship!
 The loving Mother who fiercely defends Her children, Oya's signs can also be seen as the clearing away of the old (ways) to make way for the new; for the future!
 We simply have to show Her the proper respect and gratitude!
 Bring love, offerings, money for the African Marketplace, and come ready to have an incredible time!

 NOTE: Dress in traditional clothing or white outfit.
 If you do not own traditional wear then come as you are.
 Offerings for Oya: Eggplant, purple grapes, purple or red candle, money, sweet red wine